Applicants who have been legal practitioners in a foreign jurisdiction

 ii) are not related to you by blood, marriage or as a domestic partner

-Statements can be electronically signed and do not require any additional attestation as they are not statutory declarations.
+Statutory declaration can be witnessed remotely and can be electronically signed.
 However, they are required to be witnessed either in person or by audio-link with identification document, if required.

-Please save the editable form and have the statement signed/witnessed and uploaded to your application for assessment.
+Please save the editable form and have the statutory declaration signed/witnessed and uploaded to your application for assessment.